 3 Pupils per team play scratch knockout against their drawn school to play for the area Trophy.

-All Area finalists play a 2 day competition to decide the overall winning team.
-Finals also have individual Trophies and prizes. click on the Matchplay Tournament heading for a map of all the areas and schools taking part.
+All Area winners play a 2 day competition to decide the overall winning team.
+Finals also have individual Trophies and prizes. click on the Matchplay Tournament areas for a list of all the areas and schools taking part.

 Schools knocked out in the first round may play in the plate knockout under full handicap stableford play for the area plate.
-All players play 18 holes and add the 3 scores together to decide the winning team ( players only eligible if they have a current handicap).
+Teams must complete the first round in order to go into the area plate.
+All players play 18 holes and add the 3 scores together to decide the winning team ( players only eligible if they have a current whs handicap).
 If there is a tie after 18 holes then the last players score will decide.

 Competition open to boys and girls who currently attend an Independent School